stream-interop/stream-interop/README.md

 [Stream filters](https://www.php.net/manual/en/function.stream-filter-register.php) are a powerful aspect of stream resources.
 However, as they operate on resources directly, creating interfaces for them is out-of-scope for StreamInterop.
 Further, none of the projects included in the StreamInterop research implemented filters, making it difficult to rationalize adding filter interfaces.

 Even so, consumers are free to register filters on the resources they injection into a _Stream_.
 In addition, implementors are free to create filter mechanisms that intercept the input going into a _WritableStream_ (e.g. via its `write()` method) or the output coming from a _ReadableStream_ (e.g. via its `read()` method).

+### Why is there no _Factory_ interface?

+The sheer volume of possible combinations of the various interfaces makes it difficult to provide a factory with proper return typehints.
+Implementors are encouraged to develop their own factories with proper typehinting.

 * * *